Sanketdeshmukh123/interviewPrep/README.md

 # interviewPrep
-it includes all the notes and interview preparation books
+It includes all the notes and interview preparation books.